 Due to targeted advertising and data-driven organizations, many users adhere to their right to privacy.
 The best ethical design practice is to collect information that has the users’ best interest in mind.
 You may also learn about what does honours degree mean here!

 One of the best practices for ethical design UX is to provide transparency allowing users to make educated choices.
-One of the good ethical design examples can be Amazon, where one can get free shipping if they join Amazon Prime.
+One of the good ethical design examples can be Amazon, where one can get free shipping if one join Amazon Prime.
 However, at the end of the free trial, Amazon charges the annual membership’s total cost automatically unless the user opt-out of it.
 Meanwhile, you may also check our blog post on why do i need a ux strategy here!

 A UX designer is designing for the product’s user.
 The product, and in turn, the design, becomes a part of their life that becomes gives them a delightful experience.
 Human-centred design, a concept developed by Don Norman, calls for human-centric engagement early and continuously during the method, ultimately helping in usability.
-An effective way of analyzing user involvement is holding small groups of user testing in small groups, improve the design and experiment again and again!
+An effective way of analyzing user involvement is holding small groups of user testing in small groups, improving the design, and experimenting again and again!
 You can also know more about what is ux design here!

 UX Designers must understand the products should be there when the user needs them.
 Good ethical design examples can be Netflix and Youtube, where the in-app players with their auto-play function.
 Another ethical design example is Facebook, a platform that uses social validation to make its users crave likes, inspiring them to post again.

 Talking about sustainability, one thing that comes to mind is climate change, which is a global issue impacting our work on the world’s ecosystem and resources.
 An example that embraces sustainability is a circular design using a closed-loop design approach where resources are repurposed persistently.
 The purpose is to design products that are continuously cycled, resulting in reduced waste.
 You may also check out how to become a ux ui designer here!